 If you are linking to external sites, you may want to test them yourself.
 This can easily be done by going to the WAVE site and inputting the URL of the site to test.
 If there is password protection used on the site, you will need to use the WAVE toolbar that can be installed in the Firefox browser.
 Watch the movie about testing with WAVE.

 After running the test, there will be a yellow bar at the top of the page will alert you if there are any accessibility errors.
 The page will have a number of icons appear.
 Red icons show where there are accessibility errors.
 Green icons show where there are elements that pass 508 compliance standards.
 Yellow icons point out items that should be looked at more closely to determine compliance.

 External sites with errors

-- Sites that have a limited number of errors that will not interfere with the necessary content being read correctly by screen readers will be allowed.
-The Distance Education Assistive Technology Specialist will need to evaluate whether the site can be given a pass.
+- Sites that have a limited number of errors that will not interfere with the necessary content being read correctly by screen readers will not be a concern. .

 Linked Documents (PDFs, Word, PowerPoint)

 When linking to documents such as PDFs, Word documents, or PowerPoint presentations, first ask yourself if the content would be better served to be delivered on a Web page (Canvas page).
 Web pages are the easiest to make accessibility compliant and tend to be more accessible to those using screen readers.
 Certainly, if you are going to be creating the content for the first time, creating Web pages is the best choice.
 That being said, there are definitely times when PDFs and Word documents need to be used.
 If you have PowerPoint files, you will need to adapt them for use online.